 Prospero

-the major-domo — conducting the operation with quiet authority
+the major-domo — conducting the operation with quiet authority, and, lately, an audible voice

 Every great house has someone who makes the rest of it work.
 Not the owner, who decides what should happen.
 Not the staff, who carry it out.
 The person in between—the one with the clipboard, the patience, and the bitter wit to negotiate between ambition and reality.